 5. What’s the best way to serve it?

-Over mashed potatoes is classic, but it’s also great in hoagie rolls or with rice.
+Over mashed potatoes is classic (a traditional Southern presentation), but it's also great in hoagie rolls or with rice; finish the meal with single-serve dessert ideas for portions.

-This Instant Pot Mississippi pot roast is one of the easiest ways to cook a roast that tastes like you planned it all week.
-Make it once and it’s probably going in your regular rotation.
+This Instant Pot Mississippi pot roast is one of the easiest ways to cook a roast that tastes like you planned it all week, using pressure cooking to reach fall-apart tenderness in about an hour.

 Instant Pot Mississippi Pot Roast